poetaman/arttime/README.md

 8. Another 24-bit ANSI color (from image) example ``$ arttime --nolearn -a obama2 -t "Yes we can, yes we can drink better teas"``.
 Note: terminal emulator must support 24-bit RGB colors.
 <img width="1019" alt="Screen Shot 2022-05-22 at 12 14 22 AM" src="https://user-images.githubusercontent.com/71736629/169683524-a63a5a9c-aa66-4ecd-a036-97b8bfa0f243.png">

 9. Random art selection game, tarot-style. ``$ arttime --nolearn`` then press and hold ``j`` for a few seconds.
 After some time arttime will settle on some randomly selected art.
-Press ``y`` to select it, or ``c`` to cancel.
+Press ``y`` to select it, or ``q`` to quit (cancel).
 Click on mp4 video below to play it (Note: following video playback works in Safari on macOS, but for some reason not in Safari on iPhone 8, perhaps because of a github.com bug?).

 https://user-images.githubusercontent.com/71736629/169684098-1f44732c-92fd-466a-84b3-8e69affdf64f.mp4